shibaaaa/zipcode-area-jp/README.md

 # zipcode-area-jp
-Displays the area of the zip code you entered.
+Displays the area of the Japanese zip code you entered.

 ## Installation
 ```